 better than using telephone/voice-messaging.

-No one can deny the significant impact of communicational possibilities on the people's every-day lives.
+No one can deny the significant impact of communicational possibilities on people's every-day lives.
 In this regard, based on different circumstances and purposes, one may choose the types of communicators using voice or text.
-When it comes to the challenging matters, I personally prefer voice-based technologies.
-In the following, I elaborate upon my view.
+When it comes to challenging matters, I personally prefer voice-based communication.
+In the following, I will elaborate upon my view.

 Firstly, talking on the phone rather than typing prevents misunderstanding.
-Specifically, when the discussion is about a challenging problem, making the points clear is of a double importance.
-Writing words, instead, cannot always deliver what one means.
-Since text doesn't have any spirit, and sometimes in the case of utilizing punctuations improperly, the meaning of the speech completely contradicts what he or she supposed to say.
-Take the sentence, let's eat grandpa, as an example, whether one put the comma before the word 'grandpa' or not can change the entire meaning.
+Specifically, when the discussion is about a challenging problem, making the points clear is twice as important.
+Writing words, however, cannot always deliver what one means since a text does not have any spirit, and sometimes in the case of utilizing punctuations improperly, the meaning of the speech completely contradicts what the sender means to say.
+Take the sentence, “let's eat grandpa”, as an example; whether one puts the comma before the word 'grandpa' or not can change the entire meaning.
 Using vocal ways of communication, on the other hand, can totally clarify the speaker's intention by his or her voice tone.
-As a result of a better perception, the discussing issue sooner comes to an agreement.
+As a result of a better understanding, the discussing issue sooner comes to an agreement.

 Secondly, talking on the phone is time and energy efficient.
-In terms of speech delivery, the fastest typists of the world are snail-pace in comparison to a normal pace speaker.
+In terms of speech delivery, the fastest typists of the world are snail-paced in comparison to a normal-paced speaker.
 In a controversial discussion, the involved individuals want to express their opinions immediately in order not to forget the points.
-They may need to stop the other side to oppose his or her very statement, and voice call, as a two-way communicating way, can only provide them with this possibility.
+They may need to stop the other side to oppose his or her very statement, and only a voice call, as a two-way communicating way, can provide them with this possibility.
 Furthermore, consider, in case of a long conversation, how much energy one may burn to type long texts with fingers.
-Having said that, some people may be more comfortable with text messages because of being shy or lack of self-confidence but this can lead to the above-mentioned negative consequences for them.
+Having said that, some people may be more comfortable with text messages because of being shy or lack of self-confidence, but this can lead to the above-mentioned negative consequences for them.

-In summary, I believe for dealing with serious issues, voice-messaging tools is a more appropriate way to avoid misinterpretation and wasting time and energy.
+In summary, I believe for dealing with serious issues, voice-messaging tools are more appropriate to avoid misinterpretation and wasting time and energy.

 Comments